 Nebraska posted a surprising 14-0 blowout over #25 Illinois to avoid a sweep.
 The top of the Nebraska order was locked in all game as the top four of Alyvia Simmons, Tristen Edwards, MJ Knighten, and Kaylan Jablonski combined to go 8 for 12 with 6 runs scored, 10 RBIs, and 4 walks.
 Cassie McClure threw a complete game giving up one walk and three hits with three strikeouts.

-Game two was all Oklahoma from the beginning as they were able to lead the bases for Nicole Pendley, who hit a grand slam.
+Game two was all Oklahoma from the beginning as they were able to load the bases for Nicole Pendley, who hit a grand slam.
 Runs in the second and sixth innings were just icing on the cake for Paige Parker.
-She threw a complete game shutout allowing two walks and five hits while striking out nine.
+She threw a complete-game shutout allowing two walks and five hits while striking out nine.
 Oklahoma won 6-0 and are tied atop the Big 12 standings with in-state rival Oklahoma State at 11-1.

 #6 Oregon came from behind and defeated #3 Arizona 4-3 to prevent a sweep.
 Arizona scored in the first before the two teams traded solo home runs in the second.
 Oregon tied the game a two on an error in third inning, but Arizona went ahead 3-2 on Reyna Carranco’s single in the fourth inning.
 Oregon was able to get two solo home runs in the sixth inning from Nikki Udria and Lauren Lindvall to take the 4-3 lead.